 Annex 1: Peer Review Report Requirements

-[Is there going to be a physical deliverable/document –if so what are the formatting and content requirements?
-If yes… do you want something along the lines of below… something scaled down?]

 The report must be prefaced with an Executive Summary providing a concise summary of the findings and recommendations, and specify whether or not the science reviewed is the best scientific information available.

 The main body of the reviewer report shall consist of a Background, Description of the Individual Reviewer’s Role in the Review Activities, Summary of Findings for each ToR in which the weaknesses and strengths are described, and Conclusions and Recommendations in accordance with the ToRs.